gh1sung/elo_bar_live_win_prob/README.md

 # KOVO Example Run with R elo package
 In codes elo18-19.R through elo22-23code.R are Elo rating runs of KOVO (Korean Volleyball Federation).
 After collecting data for win/loss records for KOVO, we accumulated each team within the federation to run their elo ratings.
 All 14 teams (7 men, 7 women) started with a rating of 1500.
 Their K constant (the acceleration of the rating at which it increases/decreases) was determined using machine learning techniques for highest accuracy.

+An example of the result is displayed in file vnl_elo_ratings5.csv.
+You can see that